kiranraoboinapally/digantaraproject/README.md

 3. **Prepare Your Data:**

-   - Ensure your data is in a CSV file named `SMA_data.csv` with columns including `Datetime`, `SMA`, etc.
+   - Ensure your data is in `SMA_data.csv` with columns including `Datetime`, `SMA`, etc.
-   - Place this file in the root directory of the project.
+   - Place the file in the root directory of the project.

 4. **Run the Script:**

-   Execute the script to perform data preprocessing, model training, and visualization:
+   Execute the script to preprocess data, train the model, and generate visualizations:

    ```bash
    python useML.py